onqtam/headjack/src/possibilities.md

 segregated and disjoint discussion in the open web serves nobody - there should be canonical IDs for events & information that we can all refer to and discussion can revolve around them

-- competing "subreddits"on the same topic with different moderators & content policies
+- competing "subreddits" on the same topic with different moderators & content policies

 - tagged posts with 1 main tag would simply appear both in a reddit-like ranking and subgroup grouping, and also in a twitter-like platform with default rendering (or optionally showing the tag).